spikysaurus/GP-Render-All-Keyframes/README.md

 - Works for Blender v4.5+
-- Render the top Layers of all Grease Pencil Objects
+- Render the top Layer's keyframes of all Grease Pencil Objects
 - Exported in "export" folder in the same path as your .blend file